 Audit Readiness Mistakes South African Businesses Make

-Avoid the audit readiness mistakes that create weak support files, late corrections, and avoidable pressure during review.
+Avoid audit readiness mistakes that slow South African SMEs down: weak reconciliations, poor support schedules, late cleanup, and delayed owner review.

 - Audit readiness usually fails because support and reconciliations were neglected during the year.